MohsenAlyafei/nArabicWords/README.md

 ### 2. Examples:

-In it s basic form, the function can be simply invoked for any number like this:
+In it s basic form, the function can be simply invoked for any number by passing only the first paraneter; as follows:

 ```javascript
 console.log( numberToWordsAr(2000) );         // "ألفان"